brainly/style-guide/README.md

 If you are trying to do it from scratch:

 1. Clone repo
-2. Run `npm install` in the root of the project
+2. Run `./scripts/bootstrap.sh` in the root of the project
-3. Run `gulp sass:docs`
+3. Run `./scripts/server.sh`
 4. Open corresponding files in the `docs` directory in your browser:
   * `docs/basics.html` for basic components
   * `docs/components.html` for complex components